subworx/3dssaves/README.md

 ## Notes
- <a name="note1"></a>Note 1: Folder name collision: JKSM stores "The Legend of Zelda<b>&trade;</b>" (Zelda I) as "The Legend of Zelda" to lose the symbol.
+ <a name="note1"></a>Note 1: Directory name collision: JKSM stores "The Legend of Zelda<b>&trade;</b>" (Zelda I) as "The Legend of Zelda" to lose the symbol.
 "The Legend of Zelda: A Link Between Worlds" is saved as "The Legend of Zelda" as well.
 Be wary which TitleID you restore.
+Checkpoint is not affected due to different directory naming

-<a name="note2"></a>Note 2: Folders ending with `…` do NOT end with three dots, but actually with the character `…`.
-Use this when naming the folders or JKSM will NOT find the backup.
+<a name="note2"></a>Note 2: Directories ending with `…` do NOT end with three dots, but actually with the character `…`.
+Use this when naming the directories or JKSM will NOT find the backup.